 While in Houston I worked for the Houston Post Newspaper as a copy editor and Texas Weekly Magazine as production manager.

 After Houston we moved to Charleston, SC.
 I have two daughters that were born in Charleston at Roper Hospital.
 We bought a home on 17 Gadsden St. and all lived their until we moved to Highlands in June 1997 and bought a home on 78 Oak St. We remain at 78 Oak St. today, just a very short walk from our newspaper office at 265 Oak St.

 Both my daughters graduated from the Highlands School and Appalachian State in Boone NC., Rachel with a B.S.
 Psychology and Megan with a B.A.
 Theatre Arts.
-Rachel later obtained a culinary degree as a chef from Johnson and Wales Charlotte, NC The girls live away from home now Megan in Chicago and moving to L.A.in August to work on her masters degree at Cal Arts.
-Rachel lives in Jacksonville, FL with her husband and two year old son Hudson - my pride and joy - strawberry blonde hair and green eyes just like me.
+Rachel later obtained a culinary degree as a chef from Johnson and Wales Charlotte, NC Megan lives in L.A. and is working on her masters degree at Cal Arts.
+Rachel lives in Highlands with her two and a half year old son Hudson - my pride and joy - strawberry blonde hair and green eyes just like me.

 I feel fortunate that we were able to raise our children in a place like Highlands.
 Both daughters went on the annual Bolivia mission trip at the ages of 15 and 17.
 Neither had ever flown before and the first time would be to the southern hemisphere and a third world impoverished country.
 That trip taught them how lucky they really are.
 The next year Megan went as the Highlands Rotary exchange student to Chambery France for a year.
 The opportunities that Highlands has offered my children has forged and tempered them into the independent, educated, resilient, young ladies that they are today.